Skip to main content

 How a kitten’s vision develops

 Did you know your kitten’s eyes continue to develop after they’re born?
-Even when their eyes open, kittens are considered functionally blind for the first two weeks of life.
+Even when their eyes open, kittens are considered essentially blind for the first two weeks of life.
 Your kitten’s eyes will appear slightly opaque at first, but as the protective fluid surrounding the eyes turns clear, your kitten’s vision gains acuity.
 Once your tiny fur baby’s vision develops, she’ll be able to see well enough in your dark, cozy bedroom to pounce on your feet and demand food in the middle of the night.

 What to do if an infection develops

 Even if your kitten’s eyes open on schedule, and you do everything right, kittens can still develop eye infections.
-If your kitten develops an eye infection, take her to the vet for a checkup—and likely a prescription for antibiotic eye drops.
+If your kitten develops an eye infection, take her to the vet for a checkup — and likely a prescription for antibiotic eye drops.
 Change her bedding regularly to prevent the spread of infection, keep her in a safe, dark room, and if her eyes get crusty, clean her eyes gently with a cotton pad soaked in warm water.
 Note: never use soap or another cleaning solution around your kitten’s eyes.

 You’ll also want to keep an eye on any other cats in the household.
 Whether you’re caring for Mama Cat and the rest of her litter or you have a cat from another litter already present in your home, eye infections are highly contagious.
 As tempting as it may sound, don’t isolate your kitten unless the vet recommends it.
 Separating a kitten from her mother while she’s nursing could be detrimental to her health.
-It’s also important for your kitten to socialize with her littermates at this stage of development.
+It’s also important for your kitten to socialize with her littermates at this stage of develeopment.

 Take great care with your new kitten